AdobeDocs/commerce-admin.en/help/stores-purchase/fedex.md

 1. Select the type of **Packaging** typically used to ship products from your store.

-1. Set **Dropoff** to the pick-up method that will be used for delivery.
+1. Set **Dropoff** to the pick-up method used for delivery.

    - `Regular Pickup` - If you have a high volume of shipments, it can be cost effective to make arrangements with FedEx for regular pickups.

-   - `Request Courier` - You must call and request a FedEx courier to pick-up shipments.
+   - `Request Courier` - You must call and request a FedEx courier to pick up shipments.

-   - `Drop Box` - You must drop off shipments at your nearby FedEx drop box.
+   - `Drop Box` - You must drop off shipments at your nearby FedEx drop off box.

    - `Business Service Center` - You must drop off shipments at your local FedEx business service center.